Kiyamou/VapourSynth-DehazingCE/README.md

     * Support 8-16 bit RGB.
 * ***ref***
     * Optional parameter. *Default: src*.
+    * According to the original code of the algorithm author and my test, **the size of ref clip recommends to set as 320 * 240**, which can avoid uneven lighting to a certain degree (However, it may be only helpful when the input size is more larger than 320 * 240).
 * ***trans***
     * Optional parameter. *Default: 0.3*.
     * Initial value of transmission.